alan-d-mitchell/nothingBetterToDo/README.md

-# nothingBetterToDo
+# Just a website I had AI make for me
-I dont even know myself
+just open hegseth.html and follow the prompts :)